What it Really Means

-The tendency to attribute symbolic meaning to acronyms we use in our daily life made me think about the meaning behind the educational philosophy of STEM (Science, Technology, Engineering and Math), and the recent capitulation to add the letter A, for Art, thus turning STEM into STEAM.
-While a minor change in terms, the meaning could be profound.
+We tend to attribute symbolic meaning to the acronyms we use in our daily life.
+I was think about the meaning behind the educational philosophy of STEM (Science, Technology, Engineering and Math), and the recent capitulation of educational leaders to add the letter A.

 Steam, on the other hand, is an “invisible vapor into which water is converted when heated to the boiling point.”
 Steam is water which has become free of the earth, air born, an ethereal mist, shape-shifting and mysterious.
 Steam, though immaterial, is also powerful!
 The industrial age was born of it.

-To rise above the already astonishing landscape we have built, to add other dimensions, depth and character, we need the wings of creativity and imagination.
-To grow beyond the industrial age that has grounded us in materiality, but also greed and waste, we need the wholeness and harmony that the arts contribute.
+To rise above the already astonishing landscape we have built, to add other dimensions, depth, and character, we need the wings of creativity and imagination.
+To grow beyond the industrial age that has grounded us in materialist opportunity, but also greed and waste, we need the wholeness and harmony that the arts contribute.

-A balance of nature and culture, science and art, brawn and beauty is what allows us to be bold, build amazing things, yet also be introspective, and to add meaning, fun and beauty to the things we make.
+A balance of nature and culture, science and art, brawn and beauty is what allows us to be bold, build amazing things, yet also be introspective, and to add meaning, fun, and beauty to the things we make and do.

 As the White House education plan describes the purpose of the program, “Maintaining America’s historical preeminence in the STEM fields will require a concerted and inclusive effort to ensure that the STEM workforce is equipped with the skills and training needed to excel in these fields.”